 Financial Assistance Information and Applications

-This federally funded program, typically available from November through March, helps income eligible households pay their home heating bills.
-It is not a loan and you do not have to pay it back.
-You must reapply annually and quickly before funds run out each winter.
+HEAP is not a loan and you do not have to pay it back.
+You must reapply annually and quickly before funds run out each winter:

-To drop off a completed HEAP Application (NEW COVID PROCESS) in a drop box at these sites:
+You can drop off completed HEAP applications at these sites:

 Waverly Job Center - 12 West 14th Street, Manhattan